Skip to main content

 (3) The licensor is responsible for verifying that the licensee maintains complete records on file, as specified in paragraph (B)(4) of rule 3701-31-04 of the Administrative Code.

 (5) Prosecution or injunctive relief.
-The prosecuting attorney of the county, the city director of law, or the attorney general, upon complaint of the licensor, shall prosecute to termination or bring an action for injunctive relief, or both, against any person violating sections 3749.01 to 3749.09 of the Revised Code or any rule adopted thereunder.
+The prosecuting attorney of the county, the city director of law, or the attorney general, upon complaint of the licensor, will prosecute to termination or bring an action for injunctive relief, or both, against any person violating sections 3749.01 to 3749.09 of the Revised Code or any rule adopted thereunder.

 (G) Turnover rates.
 The licensor may allow a longer turnover rate at an existing public swimming pool under the following conditions: